Coros Dura Review: Outstanding Battery Life and Simplicity, with Drawbacks

 Design and Physical Qualities:

-Whilst the scroll wheel is great when you are sitting at home, the reality of using it has left me frustrated by the many times I’ve inadvertently tapped it, paused the ride, and then struggled to navigate back to resume the ride whilst bouncing along a track.
+Whilst the scroll wheel is great when you are sitting at home, the reality of using it has left me frustrated by how many times I’ve inadvertently tapped it, paused the ride, and then struggled to navigate back to resume it whilst bouncing along a track.

 Pros